Are Debts Divided in Divorce?

 Some find that the easiest and most effective way to split mortgage debt is by selling the house and splitting the profits, especially if both parties are listed on the mortgage.

 A second option, if you or your spouse does not want to sell the house, is to buy out the other party’s debt.
 Traditionally in a divorce, mortgage debt is assigned to the person who makes more money than the other spouse, or who has full custody of the children.
 If that’s the case, the awardee must buy out the mortgage from the other spouse.
-To learn more, schedule a free consultation with Rochester divorce attorney Michelle Cimino today.
+To learn more, schedule a confidential consultation with Rochester divorce attorney Michelle Cimino today.

 What if Your Ex Doesn’t Pay Divorce Debts?